-Traditional practices and the ancient healing arts such as Traditional Chinese Medicine (TCM) tell us that cleansing the body, mind and heart helps to kick start our health.
+Traditional practices and ancient healing arts like Traditional Chinese Medicine (TCM) and Ayurveda tell us that cleansing the body, mind, and heart helps to kick start our health.

 But…. there are so many cleanses out there.

 The colon (or large intestine) is one of the main avenues of elimination.
-According to TCM the colon is the primary organ related to letting go physically and emotionally.
+According to TCM, the colon is the primary organ related to letting go physically and emotionally.

-In the morning and after meals massage your abdomen with a very small amount of massage oil in a clockwise direction.
+In the morning, and after meals, massage your abdomen with a small amount of massage oil in a clockwise direction.
 This mimics the direction of the intestines and helps to break up any stagnancy.
-As you circle you hands around the navel occasionally stop and press a little firmer with a gentle shaking action of your hands.
-This exercise is especially important if you have irregular bowel movements or are experiencing constipation.
-You can also visualize letting go and focus on the exhale as a way to release.
+As you circle you hands around the navel, occasionally stop and press a little firmer with a gentle shaking action of your hand.
+Use this exercise regularly if you have inconsistent bowel movements, or you’re experiencing constipation.

 Liver and Gallbladder

 The liver and gallbladder process almost all toxicity that the body encounters.
 Its most famous function is processing alcohol and drugs, but it’s just as important in dealing with all those supplements you take and fats you eat.
 TCM tells us that anger, resentment and stress is stored in these organs and when you cleanse you’ll experience greater clarity and creativity.

 During cleansing you want to encourage the body to release toxins that have been stored by the liver instead of eliminated.
 Many of these toxins are held in the digestive system and the fat tissue.

 Every morning drink a big glass of water with freshly squeezed lemon juice or a tablespoon of apple cider vinegar.
 This is a great way to activate the liver and digestion and prepare it for a day of cleansing.

 The kidneys excrete waste through the urine.
 TCM tells us that the kidneys are related to fear; and by healing this organ there is a possibility of finding a deep sense of trust.